The Punic-Roman city of Nora

 • Tour guide.

 • Entrance ticket to the archaeological site of Nora.

 Departure time: 9 30 am, 15 pm.

 Free pick-up from your hotel or other accommodation if no further than 20km from the city centre of Cagliari.
-An additional fee is charged for other areas.
 Please provide your accommodation details when booking the tour.